pineunity/apmec/doc/source/user/vnf_component_usage_guide.rst

 ========================
-VNF Component in Apmec
+MEA Component in Apmec
 ========================

-This section will cover how to deploy `mea component` in Apmec with the examples of how to write VNF descriptors.
+This section will cover how to deploy `mea component` in Apmec with the examples of how to write MEA descriptors.

 Sample TOSCA with meac